-Gibbs [10] is generally credited with being the first to recognize that the equilibrium shape of a substance is that which, for a fixed volume, minimizes the (orientationdependent) surface free energy integrated over the entire surface; the bulk free energy is irrelevant since the volume is conserved, while edge or corner energies are ignored as being higher order effects that play no role in the thermodynamic limit.
-Herring [11,12] Surveys the early history in detail: The formulation of the problem was also carried out independently by Ref.
-[13].
-The solution of this ECS problem, the celebrated Wulff construction, was stated by Ref.
-[14]; but his proof was incorrect.
-Correct proofs were subsequently given by Ref.
-[15-17], who presented a critical review.
-However, these proofs, while convincing of the theorem, were not general (and evidently applied only to T = 0, since they assumed the ECS to be a polyhedron and, compared the sum over the facets of the surface free energy of each facet times its area with a similar sum over a similar polyhedron with the same facet planes but slightly different areas (and the same volume)).
-Dinghas [18] showed that the Brunn-Minkowski inequality could be used to prove directly that any shape differing from that resulting from the Wulff construction has a higher surface free energy.
-Although Dinghas again considered only a special class of polyhedral shapes, Herring [11,12] completed the proof by noting that Dinghas' method is easily extended to arbitrary shapes, since the inequality is true for convex bodies in general.
-In their seminal paper on crystal growth, Burton, Cabrera, and Frank [19] present a novel proof of the theorem in two dimensions (2D).
+Gibbs [1874-8] is generally credited with being the first to recognize that the equilibrium shape of a substance is that which, for a fixed volume, minimizes the (orientation-dependent) surface free energy integrated over the entire surface: the bulk free energy is irrelevant since the volume is conserved, while edge or corner energies are ignored as being higher-order effects that play no role in the thermodynamic limit.
+Herring [1951, 1953] surveys the early history in detail: The formulation of the problem was also carried out independently by Curie [1885].
+The solution of this ECS problem, the celebrated Wulff construction, was stated by by Wulff (1901), but his proof was incorrect.
+Correct proofs were subsequently given by Hilton [1903], by Liebmann [1914], and by von Laue [1943], who presented a critical review.
+However, these proofs, while convincing of the theorem, were not general (and evidently applied only to T=0, since they assumed the ECS to be a polyhedron and compared the sum over the facets of the surface free energy of each facet times its area with a similar sum over a similar polyhedron with the same facet planes but slightly different areas (and the same volume).
+Dinghas [1944] showed that the Brunn-Minkowski inequality could be used to prove directly that any shape differing from that resulting from the Wulff construction has a higher surface free energy.
+Although Dinghas again considered only a special class of polyhedral shapes, Herring [1951, 1953] completed the proof by noting that Dinghas's method is easily extended to arbitrary shapes, since the inequality is true for convex bodies in general.
+In their seminal paper on crystal growth, Burton, Cabrera, and Frank [1951] present a novel proof of the theorem in two dimensions (2D).